 When you’ve built a brand, people just keep coming back.
 Branding creates tunnel vision.
 People don’t even consider the alternatives.
 If you’re considered the only option, it’s harder for competitors to “steal” customers.

 That magnet you’ve created not only attracts customers.
 It keeps them.

-11. Build Customer Loyalty
+11. Building Customer Loyalty

 A Facebook-conducted study of near 15,000 people found that loyal customers use 4 primary categories to describe why they are loyal to a business: